European court backs pro-Palestinian BDS protest movement

 “This momentous court ruling is a decisive victory for freedom of expression, for human rights defenders, and for the BDS movement for Palestinian freedom, justice and equality,” Rita Ahmad from the Palestinian-led BDS movement said in a statement.

-BDS activists say other governments have also tried to use discrimination laws to unfairly target them as the movement has grown in global popularity.
-The movement urges boycotts, divestment and sanctions against Israeli businesses, universities and cultural institutions.
-Supporters say it uses nonviolence to resist unjust policies toward Palestinians.
+The BDS movement has called for boycotts against Israeli businesses, universities and cultural institutions in what it says is a nonviolent campaign against Israeli abuses against Palestinians.
+Israel says the movement masks its motives to delegitimize or destroy the Jewish state.

+Israel and its supporters have promoted a number of anti-BDS legislative initiatives overseas, particularly in the U.S. and Europe.

-Israel says the movement masks its motives to delegitimize or destroy the Jewish state and has called for a tougher European response to BDS activities, citing anti-Semitic attacks in western Europe in recent years.
-German lawmakers approved a resolution last year describing the BDS movement’s methods as anti-Semitic and reminiscent of Nazi-era calls to boycott Jews.
+The U.S. House of Representatives passed a bipartisan resolution last year condemning the boycott-Israel movement as damaging to peace efforts.
+And German lawmakers approved a resolution last year describing the movement’s methods as anti-Semitic and reminiscent of Nazi-era calls to boycott Jews.

+BDS activists deny the anti-Semitism charges, and say discrimination laws have been used to unfairly target them.

 In the French case, the human rights court described the protesters’ actions as a form of political expression and a subject of public interest.
 It noted that Article 10 of the human rights charter, which guarantees freedom of expression, allows for such protest action as long as it doesn’t “cross the line and turn into a call for violence, hatred or intolerance.”